Calm waters pre-dawn on Lake Alexandrina

 A Paddle Leash and EPIRB (or PLB) are also highly recommended if doing the open water crossings.
 A GPS unit can help you make judgement calls by accurately showing the distances from the shorelines.
 Mobile phone coverage seems fairly good in most areas of Lake Alexandrina.
 Finally a signal mirror is a great backup signalling device.

-Note that SA requires an EPIRB for all craft in Unprotected Ocean Waters, a PLB doesn't suffice.
+Note that SA requires an EPIRB for all craft in Unprotected Ocean Waters if you are planning any SA ocean paddling, a PLB doesn't suffice.
 Marine Safety Inspectors occasionally conduct safety checks at various locations along the Murray including the lower lakes and lagoons.

 The latest SA Government Guidelines can be found here.